david-adds/movie-watchlist/README.md

 # movie_watchlist
-App to create a movie watchlist.
+App to create a movie watchlist with a database.
-# movie-watchlist